emc-openstack/vnx-direct-driver/README_FC.md

         #VNX user type.
 Valid values are: global, local and ldap. global is the default value
         storage_vnx_authentication_type = ldap

+## Restrictions

+* It is not suggest to deploy the driver on Nova Compute Node if "cinder upload-to-image --force True" is to be used against an in-use volume.
+Otherwise, "cinder upload-to-image --force True" will terminate the VM instance's data access to the volume.
+* VNX does not support to extend the thick volume which has snapshot.
+If user tries to extend a volume which has snapshot, status of the volume would change to "error_extending".

 ## Thick/Thin Provisioning

 Use Cinder Volume Type to define a provisioning type and the provisioning type could be either thin or thick.